 Free calculators are not just for people who want to determine how much their mortgage is going to cost; it can range from everything from productivity calculators to even one that calculates your anchor text percentage (excuse the digital marketing example).

-The beauty about the calculator is that you’re providing value than they can keep, download or even bookmark.
+The beauty about the calculator is that you’re providing value that they can keep, download or even bookmark.
 You know your customers are going to use it and if you design it well enough, you’ll have brand recognition instilled in their minds every time they decide to utilize it.

-A calculator can also be in the form of a spreadsheet, and it can be used as a lead magnet – if you’re into to that sort of content placement.
+A calculator can also be in the form of a spreadsheet, and it can be used as a lead magnet – if you’re into that sort of content placement.

 #2 The Webinar